Welcome

 Our Organization and Structure

-The Youth Achievement Foundation, Inc. is headquartered in Dallas and operates programs in conjunction with the Garland and Irving Independent School Districts.
+The Youth Achievement Foundation, Inc. is headquartered in Dallas and operates programs in conjunction with the Garland Independent School District.
 Teaming with the public school districts allows us to reduce overhead and serve more kids.
 The schools provide the space, the students, and a faculty member (Teacher Facilitator) for each session, saving us rent, utilities and insurance.
 We provide the mentors, study materials and sometimes snacks.
 We typically split the cost of the teacher facilitator's salary and field trips with the school.
 Our field trips focus on exposing our students to higher education and career options.

-Our Recent Successes (2010-2011)
+Our Recent Successes (2013-2014)

 89% of our students passed overall TAKS* with 89% and 92% passing the critical Math and Reading, respectively.